Chamonix

 Snowparks and boardercross are not lacking in the resorts around Chamonix.
 To begin or improve, everyone will find the best space at their level.

-The Les Houches Snowpark is divided into two areas, one for beginners and the other for the more experienced skiers, to accommodate all riders regardless of their level.
+The Les Houches Snowpark is divided into two areas: one for beginners and the other for more experienced skiers, accommodating all riders regardless of their level.

-At the Grands Montets, snowpark and boardercross (a blue one filmed and sponsored by BMW and a red) welcome riders who come to perfect their technique.
+At the Grands Montets, snow parks and boardercross (a blue one, filmed and sponsored by BMW, and a red) welcome riders who come to perfect their technique.

 Finally, in the Brevent et Flegere area, you can surf on natural slants like a snowpark!
-The station also has a jump with a giant Airbag to have fun without worrying about the landing.
+The station also features a jump with a giant Airbag, allowing you to have fun without worrying about the landing.

 Free-ride version

 Chamonix is a powder enthusiast's paradise.
-Great off-piste routes in glacial areas, great panoramas, exceptional snow and endless possibilities: this is what the site has to offer.
+Great off-piste routes in glacial areas, incredible panoramas, exceptional snow and endless possibilities: this is what the site has to offer.

 • For the breathtaking view: the Vallee Blanche at the Aiguille du Midi.
-Even if the route remains classic and not very technical, it is glacier skiing which requires a reasonable level and supervision by a high mountain guide.
+Even if the route remains classic and not very technical, it is glacier skiing that requires a reasonable level of experience and supervision by a high mountain guide.

 • For extreme sensations: the Grand Envers and its succession of three steep slopes.
 It is possible to continue via the Rond Glacier and the Cosmiques corridor, but this should only be reserved for fans of extreme skiing!

 Impossible to consider off-piste skiing in Chamonix without going to Grands Montets!
-Mythical freeride resort offers marked but never groomed slopes, a steep drop in the north face, steep slopes and incredible snow: the perfect combination!
+Mythical freeride resort offers marked but never groomed slopes, a steep drop on the north face, and incredible snow, the perfect combination!
 Among its glacial routes, each more spectacular than the last, we can mention:

-Skier in blue suit and white helmet swiftly descending a snow-covered slope under a clear blue sky.
+Skier in black suit and white helmet swiftly descending a snow-covered slope under a clear blue sky.

 Nordic version

 More than 50 km of cross-country trails extend into the valley between the sites of Chamonix and the surrounding area.
-Loops of all levels to satisfy both beginners and experienced cross-country skiers.
+With loops of all levels to satisfy both beginners and experienced cross-country skiers.

 From Chamonix, you will have the choice between three loops of varying difficulty located just a few steps from the city centre:

-• and the red Les Bois for 11.7 km with some pretty steep descents
+• And the red Les Bois features 11.7 km with some pretty steep descents

 Finally, there are still possibilities in Vallorcine where the cross-country trails wind between hamlets and forest:

-The Les Houches sector will complete the satisfaction of cross-country skiers with its two 3 km loops which encircle Lac des Chavants and continue through the forest.
+The Les Houches sector will satisfy cross-country skiers with its two 3 km loops, which encircle Lac des Chavants and continue through the forest.

 spotlight